Skip to main content

 Moreover, research has shown that chronic inflammation can contribute to the development and progression of atherosclerosis, the underlying cause of many cardiovascular diseases.
 Inflammatory biomarkers like high-sensitivity CRP (hs-CRP) and fibrinogen can help identify individuals at higher risk of cardiovascular events, allowing for timely interventions and preventive measures.

-In autoimmune disorders like rheumatoid arthritis and inflammatory bowel disease, inflammatory biomarkers like erythrocyte sedimentation rate (ESR) and C-reactive protein (CRP) can indicate disease activity and guide treatment decisions.
+In autoimmune disorders2 like rheumatoid arthritis and inflammatory bowel disease, inflammatory biomarkers like erythrocyte sedimentation rate (ESR) and C-reactive protein (CRP) can indicate disease activity and guide treatment decisions.
 Monitoring these biomarkers can help healthcare professionals assess the effectiveness of medications and make adjustments as needed.

 Inflammatory Biomarkers in Acute Illnesses